Bipolar disorder: What you need to know

 Manic and hypomanic symptoms

-Symptoms of a manic or hypomanic bipolar episode include three or more of the following:
+Symptoms of a manic or hypomanic episode due to bipolar disorder include three or more of the following:

 - feeling unusually jumpy or jittery